Urivg2006/Basic/README.md

 * **`preu.java`**:
     * Cost calculation, applying taxes or discounts.

-PD: This documents are in Catalan and Spanish
+PD: The Javas are originally made in Catalan but I have included comments on the translation.